oicr-gsi/dimsum/docs/user_manual/internal/details.md

 ![Project Details page](../../images/project_details.png)

 Any filters applied to the below tables will also affect the summary table.
 Clicking any of the counts will apply a related filter to both tables.
-For example, clicking the count of tests that are completed full-depth sequencing will filter to show only the items that are completed full-depth sequencing.
+For example, clicking the count of tests that have completed full-depth sequencing will filter to show only the items that have completed full-depth sequencing.

 There are additional controls above the summary table which allow you to filter by a date range to show counts of the work that was completed within the selected period.